1756500824/asterixdb/README.md

  ! specific language governing permissions and limitations ! under the License.
  !-->

+ All the commits I have pushed are in the master branch.

 <a href="http://asterixdb.apache.org"><img src="http://asterixdb.apache.org/img/asterixdb_tm.png" height=100></img></a>

 ## What is AsterixDB?